KyleRego/anki_record/README.md

 Anki Record is a Ruby gem providing an API to Anki flashcard deck packages (zipped SQLite databases).
 The main thing it does not support yet is adding media to the notes.

+After initial development of the gem, a vertical slice of the app it was created for was developed.
+With a better understanding of the requirements, the next release of the gem will probably have a very different API.

 ## Installation

 Install the gem and add to the application's Gemfile by executing: